Enduring isn’t just surviving. It includes work and effort, learning in the process, and drawing closer to God through prayer and gratitude.

 Jay E. Jensen lays out principles of teaching and learning, both in councils and families, that invite the Spirit so all may be edified together.

 This life is for us to learn.
-We will be blessed as we use our agency to exercise our faith in God.
+We may be tempted to lean on our own understanding, but we will be blessed as we choose to trust God.

 The BYU Mission Statement is examined.
 In order to have a lifetime of learning, all must stretch their minds and abilities.